taka-rl/RL_APS/README.md

 Maximum distance:
 When the agent is farther away from the parking lot than the set maximum distance, it obtains a -1 reward.

+### guidance point
+The agent received a +1 reward when it parked in the parking lot.
+However, the reward system was modified with the introduction of the guidance point.
+If the car’s vertices are within the parking lot and the center of the car is within a set distance threshold from the center of the parking lot, the agent receives a +1 reward.
+A small value is then subtracted from this reward based on the angle error to ensure the car is parallel with the parking lot borders.
+The penalty for angle error is linearly related, where an angle error of 0 degrees results in no penalty, and larger errors reduce the reward accordingly, up to a maximum penalty of 0.5.
+The reason for this is to encourage the agent to park near the center of the parking lot and to be parallel to the borders.
+During the training, the maximum angle error value was set to 15 degrees, and the distance threshold was set to 0.5 meters for perpendicular parking and 1 meter for parallel parking.

 # How to use
 ## instal tools
 The first is to install necessary libraries.
 ray rllib: pip install "ray[rllib]" tensorflow
 Gymnasium: pip install "gymnasium[all]"

+## parameter settings
+You can modify the maximum velocity, steps, acceleration, steering angle, car size, parking size and so on related to the simulation in parameters.py script.

 ## Training
 In the training.py, you can choose the parking type and action space type.